 This course provides students with the knowledge to deploy and configure an organization's infrastructures with the most current network operating systems.
 By using realistic case scenarios and hands-on activities, concepts for configuring a network server infrastructure are presented in a clear and concise way.
 Installation and configuration of network operating systems will be covered.
 Virtualization, domain structure, cloud services, file services, backup systems, and application services will be covered.
 PREREQUISITE: IST 1260 Operating Systems.
-Lecture / Lab.
+Lecture / lab.

-IST 2220 CompTIA A+ Cert.
-Review (3 cr)
+IS T 222 20 Cc mpTl A A+ Cert.
+Review (3 cr) F 0